Arkansas Court Records

 Are Divorce Records Public in Arkansas?

 Yes, divorce records are public documents under the Arkansas Freedom of Information Act (FOIA).
 Nevertheless, divorce records are also subject to privacy laws restricting public access to sensitive and confidential information such as information on minors, social security numbers, and financial information.
 The court may also seal certain documents upon request from the divorcees.
-In this case, only authorized entities can access sealed documents in a divorce record.
+In this case, only authorized entities may access sealed documents in a divorce record.
 An interested member of the public must obtain a court order that grants access to inspect the documents of interest.
 Regardless, the record custodian will redact sensitive, confidential, or potentially injurious information before providing access to the requester.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

 How do I Get Arkansas Divorce Records?

-• In-person and mail requests:
+- In-person and mail requests:

 The circuit court that adjudicated the case and issued the divorce decree is the place to start.
 All in-person requests must be during business hours.
 Mail requests are subject to similar request protocols, only that the written request must come in a self-addressed stamped envelope, with payment and a government-issued photo I. D. enclosed.
 Use the court directory to find the address and contact information of circuit court clerks in Arkansas.